MSc in Sustainable Urban Development

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

-Whilst it is recommended that all references be from experienced scholars and teachers of students, one professional reference is acceptable.
+Whilst it is recommended that all references be from experienced scholars and teachers of students, professional references are acceptable, but they must comment on your academic ability.

 Your references will support your intellectual ability, academic achievement, academic writing ability, suitability for this course and motivation, in addition to any other information that is considered to be relevant.